 All suggested spices should be added with salt before boiling, except for the cumin seeds.

-Cumin seeds become deliciously fragrant when lightly toasted in a skillet for a couple of minutes on low heat.
+Cumin seeds become deliciously fragrant when lightly toasted in a skillet or pan for a couple of minutes on low heat.

 Then add them to the cooked basmati rice and optionally garnish with coriander leaves.

 - Basmati rice with peas - add half a cup of frozen peas.

 - Veggies - in addition to peas, you can add chopped carrots or sweet corn.